 2021 Funding recipient

 Identification of novel therapies that can suppress clonal expansion and evolution to MDS

 Discovery Research Grant 2021

 Myelodysplastic syndrome (MDS) is a disease characterized by reduced levels of red blood cells, platelets, and leukocytes which are involved in establishing an immune response.
 MDS patients have an increased likelihood to develop acute myeloid leukemia (AML), a fatal disease characterized by increased stem cells and a loss of normal blood development.
 While FDA approved therapies exist for MDS or for AML secondary to MDS, there are few curative treatments.

-However, it remains unclear the exact molecular mechanisms of how these mutations elicit these effects, and whether they cause stem cells to grow more rapidly, die less frequently, or differentiate to mature blood cells at different rates or biases.
+However, it remains unclear how these mutations elicit these effects, and whether they cause stem cells to grow more rapidly, die less frequently, or differentiate to mature blood cells at different rates or biases.
 Furthermore, it remains unclear whether we can selectively target mutated stem cells in an effort to prevent/intercept MDS development.
 Our research utilizes genetic mouse models to faithfully mimic human CH/MDS and to identify and test novel therapeutic approaches aimed to prevent/attenuate this disease.
 In these models, we are able to specifically mutate individual genes, such as DNMT3A and TET2, and to use these models to discover and validate specific therapeutic targets.
-We will use these models, in concert with patient samples, to uncover therapeutic targets for future drug development.
+We are using these models, in concert with patient samples, to uncover therapeutic targets for future drug development.